Degrees Top - Bachelor of Applied Commerce

 You must satisfy at least one of the following four entry requirements to be eligible for admission into this course:

-Full time students enrol in subjects worth 40 credit points each semester, with face to face classes totalling approximately 16 hours per week.
-Students are expected to undertake an equivalent amount of private study to maximise success in the course.
+Full time students enrol in subjects worth 40 credit points each semester, with face-to-face classes totalling approximately 16 hours per week.
+To maximise your success, you’ll need to study at home for the equivalent amount of hours.

 A range of assessment methods are used across subjects in this course with most subjects requiring the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to case studies, essays, reports, work based projects, presentations, tests and examinations.